leslie-smith1112/PhyloFrame/README.md

 ### 2. Example Run

-* Expression matrices for TCGA diseases with classification task are that are used in this project are kept as R-data.
-To see all associated R-data please load the package and run data(package = "PhyloFrame") *
+* Once funcitonal interaction networks and enhanced allele frequencies are set up in the correct directories PhyloFrame can be run.
+Expression matrices for TCGA diseases with classification task that are used in this project are kept as R-data in the package.
+To see all associated R-data please load the package (`devtools::load_all()`) and run data(package = "PhyloFrame") *

+#### Reproduction of Paper Results:
 If you would like to run PhyloFrame on a slurm-based HPC, you can use `run.sh` - edit email and account information as needed.
 If you would like to make the PhyloFrame calls directly in R you can do so as follows:

 ```{r example}